ErpNetDocs/webclient/layouts-and-views/index.md

 ---

-## Personalization and Usability
+# Layout personalization and usability

-The Web Client allows a high degree of personalization.
+The Web Client allows a high degree of customization.
 This ensures a clean, task-focused interface that improves productivity and reduces cognitive load.
+Users with configuration access can:

+- Adopt a ready-made layout for a new document type
+- Rearrange panels
+- Add/remove panels
+- Move panels into different tabs
+- Show/hide fields
+- Adjust panel height
+- Show/hide elements - fields, modules, applications, titles and descriptions
+- Shoq/hide key components - definitions, reports, setup forms
+- Save changes to personalize the layout
 - Users can adjust column visibility and order in list views
 - Filters and preferences can be saved per user
 - Frequently used views can be accessed quickly

+The option for all these abilities is called "Customize form / Customize panel" and Settings, indicated by a gearwheel icon.

 Understanding how these concepts work will allow you to personalize the interface and navigate information faster.